2/23/1934: Lockheed Model 10 Electra Maiden Flight

 Designed by Lloyd Stearman and Hall Hibbard, the Model 10 Electra went through extensive wind tunnel testing.
 Aeronautical engineer Clarence “Kelly” Johnson carried out this testing at the University of Michigan after joining Lockheed in 1933.

-Johnson was concerned about control and stability issues with the airliner, Lockheed’s first all-metal and first twin-engined airframe.
+Johnson was concerned about control and stability issues with the airliner, Lockheed’s first all-metal and twin-engined airframe.
 The vertical tail fin was replaced with a twin tail and rudder design.
-This later became a Lockheed trademark seen on many aircraft designs, including the Constellation.
-Johnson would become the plane-makers Chief Engineer and one of the world’s leading aircraft designers.
+This later became a Lockheed trademark on many aircraft designs, including the Constellation.
+Johnson would become the plane-maker's Chief Engineer and one of the world’s leading aircraft designers.

 Amelia Earhart

-The type found a market with several civilian airliners, including KLM (KL), Qantas (QF) and Pan American World Airways (PA).
-But in a bid to attract more customers, Lockheed approached aviation pioneer Amelia Earhart to see if she wished to use the Model 10 in her 29,000 mile round the world flight.
+The type found a market with several civilian airliners, including KLM (KL), Qantas (QF), and Pan American World Airways (PA).
+But to attract more customers, Lockheed approached aviation pioneer Amelia Earhart to see if she wished to use the Model 10 in her 29,000-mile round-the-world flight.

-Featured image: Delta Air Lines operated 6 of the type which became the flagship of the airline in the late 1930s.
-Photo: Delta Museum.
+Featured image: Delta Air Lines operated 6 of the type, which became the airline's flagship in the late 1930s.
+Photo: Delta Museum